Taken back in May 2002, this image shows Rosetta being checked in the ESTEC Test Centre in Noordwijk, the Netherlands.

 The data shown in this image were collected on 28 March 1996 and this image was featured in the series of images “The Sun as Art” published on the SOHO website.

-As Europe's centre of excellence for mission operations, the European Space Operations Centre is home to the engineers who control spacecraft in orbit, manage our global tracking station network and design and build the systems on ground that support missions in space.
-Since 1967, over 60 satellites belonging both to ESA and the Agency’s partners have been flown from Darmstadt, Germany.
+As Europe’s centre of excellence for mission operations, the European Space Operations Centre (ESOC) is home to the engineers who control spacecraft in orbit, manage our global tracking station network, and design and build the systems on ground that support missions in space.
+Since 1967, over 60 satellites belonging to ESA and its partners have been flown from Darmstadt, Germany.

 More about ESOC